fghaas/fghaas.github.io/content/articles/blog/no-you-wont-get-a-powerpoint.md

-  beneficial to people with attention issues, and also greatly facilitates hallway track conversations — because people can always refer back to something I said, without having to try to remember and discern it from the slides' context.
+  beneficial to people with attention issues, and also greatly facilitates hallway track conversations — because people can always refer back to something I said, without having to try to remember and discern it from the slides' contents.

 You get all this for the small price of opening one more browser tab on your presentation and A/V production laptop.
 It might add a small